-Dark denizens of Hell, and creations of the late Spirit King Kairn.
+Dark denizens of Hell, and creations of a Spirit King long ago.
 Large, three-headed dogs associated with hellfire, who traditionally serve both present and past members of Hell's royal family.
 Normally fierce, and incredibly protective, the cerberi of Hell are also very territorial.
 Cerberi feed off of spiritual energy rather than proper flesh, and often clash with souleaters on who might get the choosiest souls out of those dark ones sent to be devoured.

 Average Lifespan:: 6,000 years

 Average Weight:: Several tons

 *all statistics based on averages; extremes in any direction, or found in odd locations, are always allowed.

 Appearance Giant, canine beasts with large fangs and sharp, tearing teeth.
 They are heavily muscled, bear three heads, and can range in build and fur type from a thick-furred wolf to a lean pit bull.
 Most often, cerberi are short-haired with longer, tapered ears, and can be found with fiery manes and glowing mouths, depending on how old they are.
 Most will have dark pelts with limited markings, though lighter-colored cerberi have been reported; things such as horns and scales have been seen as well, though are very rare.